amirrouh/cardiovision/README.md

 as long as the numbers are the same for corresponding image and label.

 ## Note
-To login to the docker container:
+### To login to the docker container:
 >docker exec -it cv_container /bin/bash

+### To change prediction component
+>change component variable in "/root/scripts/generate_settings.py" file

 ## RUN Cardiovision
 In the main directory, run the following commands: